 - Biomedical Sciences

-The Scientific Diving Safety Committee (SDSC) is comprised of faculty, trainees, and staff members from academic departments involved in scientific diving.
+The SD-SBSC is comprised of faculty, trainees, and staff members from academic departments involved in scientific diving and small boat operations.
 The committee also includes members from the Environmental Health & Safety Department (EHS), Risk Management, and International Programs.
 Committee representatives are appointed by the Associate Vice President of Research Compliance.

 - Michelle Auerbach (Executive Director, Research Integrity and Assurance)